Menotdan/DripOS/CODESTYLE.md

 1. Copyright Comment
 2. `#pragma once`
 3. Imports
+4. Definitions
+5. Typedefs
-4. Structs
+6. Structs
-5. Enums
+7. Enums
-6. Exposed Variables
+8. Exposed Variables
     - Any `extern` variables exposed from the source file
-7. Function Declarations
+9. Function Declarations

 ## Source Files
 After the comment, source files should always start with an import of its corresponding header file and a line of whitespace under it.